PatienceAdzo/AdzoTheAnalyst/README.md

 I have an analytical background in Actuarial Science, and I am currently pursuing a master's degree in Applied Mathematics with a minor in Analytics and Data Science.
 I have a solid understanding of data analysis and a strong desire to use data to uncover meaningful insights.
 As an entry-level data analyst, I am excited to apply my technical and analytical skills in the field of data science.

 Throughout my studies, I improved my ability to work with complex data and developed a keen eye for detecting patterns and trends.
-I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be useful in my future role as a data analyst.
+I also gained experience in data management, and statistical analysis, which I believe will be useful in my future role as a data analyst.

 In my free time, I enjoy exploring new data analysis tools and techniques, update myself on current trends in data analysis and always look for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.